dickansj/advent-of-code/README.md

-# advent-of-code
+# Advent of Code
-Working through AoC with R
+Working through AoC 2020 with R

+This repo includes my solutions and input data for the [Advent of Code](https://adventofcode.com/).

+Caveat:
+- I am not a programmer, and while I have some experience with programming/R fundamentals, it is likely the solutions here will not be the most efficient (and that some days I will not have a solution).
+But I'm using AoC as a learning experience.
+Feedback welcome.